JakeBernstein65/bungie/README.md

 Add your Parse and Twilio keys as well as the proper telphone numbers from Twilio.

 After this, you should be good to go.

-## Side notes  (add side notes section)

-An object gets an `objectId` when it is added to Parse and created, but not before.
-For this reason, if you create an item while offline, you can not delete or edit that specifc item until you regain connection.
-ObjectIds are required for those actions and that item won't have an objectId yet.
-You can still preform all other actions while offline.

-You need to be disconnected from your network for at least twenty seconds for the application to recognize a **timeout** and that you are offline.
-This is based off of `heartbeat:` and `heartbeat_interval:` inside of `app.js`.
-Change these values to changes the response time to your timeout.

-##Add your own API keys to parse and Twilio, and add your own numbers to Twilio